Your feelings are valid. You’re not alone and support is available.

 “Run in place for a minute to complete the stress response and utilize the cortisol in your lymphatic system,” says Cass Biron, a trauma-informed therapist in New York.
 “Massage your neck and armpits to drain the lymph nodes of the stress hormones and adrenaline associated with stress and anxiety.”

-This type of lymphatic massage can be performed by a licensed massage professional or it can be performed at home.
+This type of lymphatic massage can be performed by a or it can be performed at home.
 It’s highly advisable you speak with a health professional before you try it on your own.

 Biron also suggests experimenting with “removing one of the senses (wearing a blindfold or closing the eyes) as a way to allow for the brain to function in a different way that will likely reset the router of communication in the mind.”